Puppy found with chemical burns in Louisiana recovering in Mississippi - NewsBreak

 Officials with Coco’s House Senior Sanctuary and Rescue in Terry said Cupid was found earlier this month in Louisiana at a community dumpster site in Jonesboro.

 Amber Burrus, the founder of the sanctuary, was sent a video of Cupid’s condition.
-She said she knew she had to step in and help Cupid.Tombigbee River reopening after sunken ship halted operations
+She said she knew she had to step in and help Cupid.Dog severely burned in Mississippi needs forever home

 Burrus’ friends were able to pick up Cupid and meet her in Vicksburg.
 She said her heart broke when she saw the puppy.